 What if a yelp or short break in play isn’t enough to stop your puppy when they are especially excited?
 You’ll need to stop play abruptly, and leave the play area.
 Dogs are most active in the morning and evening, so plan accordingly.
-If you initiate play when your puppy is calm, and practice ‘go wild and freeze’ games a lot, your puppy will get very good at managing their excitement, will learn to play softer to keep the game going, and will calm down quickly when you give the signal.
+If you initiate play when your puppy is calm, and practice ‘go wild and freeze‘ games a lot, your puppy will get very good at managing their excitement, will learn to play softer to keep the game going, and will calm down quickly when you give the signal.
 What is the signal?
 If your puppy bites you too hard or becomes too rough, yelp loudly and stand up, arms up, nose up, possibly even turning around and leaving.
 It helps to play in their exercise pen or somewhere that you can safely leave them if you need to exit.
-Have them perform a trick or two until their energy has returned to normal.
-It will help to have their leash on when you’re ready to play again, so that you can step on it if they are jumping up at you.
-It is tempting to put the dog away in a kennel for a bit, and that is okay, but should not be done as a punishment.

 What if My Puppy is Chewing or Destroying Objects or Furniture?

 Make sure that each day begins with a novel, positive outlet for the chewing you know your puppy will need to do.
 Don’t wait until they get bored and go looking for a table leg to gnaw on.
-Offer them bones, antlers, Kongs, tug-toys, teething toys, soak a dishrag in chicken broth and freeze it.
+Offer them bones, antlers, Kongs, tug-toys, teething toys, or simply soak a dishrag in chicken broth and freeze it.
 Puzzle toys and treat dispensing toys abound at the pet store.
 Feed their entire (water-soaked) meal of kibble frozen in a Kong.
 Don’t quit coming up with ways to keep those teeth busy.
 You’ll need to supervise constantly so that puppy knows which items are appropriate to chew.
 A simple ‘ah!’ should be enough so long as you have good timing and you are consistent.
 Bitter apple and similar anti-chewing sprays are strangely pleasant to some dogs and will work only if applied constantly to chewable areas in conjunction with your supervision.
 Access to forbidden items should be restricted with baby gates, exercise pens, leashes, and kennels.

 If the chewing or destruction occurs only in your absence, you have some sleuthing to do.
 You’ll need to block access to chewable items when you can’t be spying with mirrors or through windows.